stephen-bunn/groveco_challenge/README.md

 pipenv install --dev
 ```

-> **IMPORTANT:** Since this tool needs to Geocode given addresses and zipcodes we use Google's geocoding service.
+> **IMPORTANT:** Since this tool needs to Geocode given addresses and zip codes we use Google's geocoding service.
-> This means that in order for this tool to function correctly, you need to add an environment variable (either on the system or in a `.env` file) called `GOOGLE_API_KEY`.
+> This means that for this tool to function correctly, you need to add an environment variable (either on the system or in a `.env` file) called `GOOGLE_API_KEY`.
 > This API key must (at least) have permissions to access [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/start).

 ---

-After installing this package you can execute the tool using the name `groveco_challenge`.
+After installing this package, you can execute the tool using the name `groveco_challenge`.

-> Note that since we use `pipenv` as our development tool, you will need to run `pipenv run` before normal shell commands (to ensure you are executing commands in the Python virtual environment).
+> Note that since we use `pipenv` as our development tool, you will need to run `pipenv run` before typical shell commands (to ensure you are executing commands in the Python virtual environment).
 > For example, to view tool usage, run...

 ```console